 Our sweet revenge was the election of Donald Trump.
 As in 1860, Democrats immediately refused to work with a Republican President and plotted against him and the United States.
 What conservatives long knew became evident to the nation; Democrats once again seek disunion.
 This time it isn’t over slavery; instead, socialism is their latest means to dissolution of the societal foundation on which our republic rests.

 Per Dennis Prager’s 2017 warning of the civil war upon us, “There are those on both the left and right who call for American unity.
 But these calls are either naive or disingenuous.
 Unity was possible between the right and liberals, but not between the right and . . .
 (Left.)”

-Once the bulk of Liberals turned Leftist, they opposed every tenet of the American republic.
+Once the bulk of Liberals turned Leftist they opposed every tenet of the American republic.
 As opposed to the radical FDR, they don’t fight barbarians; they embrace them.
-The Left’s goals diverged with America, and diverged to the point where raw power is their single purpose.
-The Left would rather rule a miserable and declining America than be partners in a happy and prosperous republic.
+The Left’s goals diverged with America and diverged to the point where raw power is their single purpose.
+The Left would rather rule a miserable America in decline than be partners in a happy and prosperous republic.
 There isn’t a middle ground with these people.

 Since the failure of their Mueller putsch, they employed an anti-constitutional impeachment and promise to impeach and impeach evermore until they succeed.
 Oh, and this is all done out of the fear that the hoi polloi, the Despicables, will reelect that indispensable man, Donald Trump.